MontiCore/json/json.md

 ### Symboltable
 * The JSON artifacts provide symbols of type JSONPropertySymbol.
 * The JSON symbols of artifact `A.json` are stored in `A.jsonsym`.
-* TODO NJ:
 * Symbol management:
-  * A JSON artifacts provide a hierarchy of scopes along the objects it defines.
+  * JSON artifacts provide a hierarchy of scopes along the objects they define.
-  * Each *"attribute name"* acts a symbol.
+  * Each *"attribute name"* (i.e., each property key) acts as a symbol.
   * Symbols are by definition *externally visible* and *exported*.
     All of them, even deeply nested ones!
-  * Therefore, symbol resolving is implemented in a way that even deeply nested names are found by `resolve.Many` delivering a set of found symbols.
+  * Therefore, symbol resolving is implemented in a way that even deeply nested names are found by `resolve.DownMany` delivering a set of found symbols.
-* Some examples showng nested access zB "adress.street" and "street": XXX TODO NJ
+  * Example: Considering the presented JSON snippet, the default resolving algorithm requires the qualified name `Alice.address.street` to resolve the corresponding symbol.
+  * The modified `resolve.DownMany` approach allows resolving for `street` directly, returning a list of all property symbols named "street".

 ## Further Links